 PNP Transistor Construction and Symbol

 In PNP the two P-type regions are there on the extreme and an N-type region is in between the two.
 Emitter and collector are always on the two extremes.
-Therefore, in the case of PNP, the emitter and collector region connects to P-type semiconductor and base to that with N-type.
+Therefore, in the case of PNP, the emitter and collector region connects to the P-type semiconductor and base to that with N-type.

 The symbol of the PNP transistor is the same as fig. One thing to note here is the current direction in both NPN and PNP transistors.
 This helps a lot while solving numerical problems.